jimdowling/ID2223-Scalable-Machine-Learning-and-Deep-Learning/Lab1/README.md

 - The prediction of the quality for synthetic wines was carried out in `wine-batch-inference-pipeline.py`.

 ### Huggingface Spaces
-Additionally, there are two Huggingface Spaces for each task:<br><br>
+Additionally, there are two Huggingface Spaces for each task:
 Iris classification task:
 - The first one is called 'iris'.
 It allows the user to input iris features and then predicts the type based on the user input.
 Access it [here](https://laura000-iris.hf.space).
 - The second one is called iris-monitor.
 It displays the latest predicted and actual flower, the last 4 predictions in a dataframe and a confusion matrix.
-Access it [here](https://laura000-iris-monitor.hf.space).<br><br>
+Access it [here](https://laura000-iris-monitor.hf.space).
 Wine classification task:
 - The first one is called 'wine'.
 It allows the user to input wine features and then predicts the wine quality based on the user input.
 Access it [here](https://laura000-wine.hf.space/).
 - The second one is called wine-monitor.
 It displays the latest predicted and actual quality, the last 4 predictions in a dataframe and a confusion matrix.
 Access it [here](https://laura000-wine-monitor.hf.space).